 being drafted to demonstrate what has been done as a result of the feedback.

-With the success of the 2016/17 project, the grassroots funding has been agreed for 2017/18.
-So far, the team have attended 27 events across south west London.
 You can read more about the funding and how it has helped local communities to share their views with the NHS here.

 OPM produced two combined reports of the feedback received in 2016/17 from the grassroots events and the health and care forums.
 You can read both reports here